luckv/typescript-async-tasks/README.md

 # <a id="lib-taskspool" /> TasksPool

-All the code is the file `tasks-pool.ts`.
+All the code is in the file `tasks-pool.ts`.
 The work is handled in form of `Promise<void>` and is called '*task*'.
 The errors of the rejected promise task's are printed to the logger.

 ### Features